Many hotels in the United States are under chain managements.

 The spring water is poured into the tub from small holes, which intends to cool it effectively.

-Despite such features, the water in the smaller tub is by far hotter than that in average hot tubs in the United States.
+Despite such features, the water in the smaller tub is by far hotter than an average hot tub.